cert-manager/community/ROADMAP.md

 ## Roadmap Items

+### Support for Post Quantum Cryptography

+Quantum computers present a clear [threat](https://csrc.nist.gov/projects/post-quantum-cryptography) to systems which use cryptography based on certain mathematical principles, which includes cert-manager's use of algorithms such as RSA, ECDSA and EdDSA for signing certificates.

+In the long term, the expectation within the technology industry is that all systems which aim for long-term security using asymmetric cryptography will have to adopt post-quantum cryptography (PQC).

+cert-manager will adopt PQC in time, as algorithms are further standardised and as solid libraries become available for use.

+cert-manager's support for signing with non-PQC algorithms is from the Go standard library.
+On the [assumption](https://github.com/golang/go/issues/64537#issuecomment-2445056004) that the Go standard library will adopt PQC algorithms, the cert-manager project's current intent is to wait for PQC support in the Go standard library.

 ### Support for ACME Renewal Information (ARI)

 ARI provides a much cleaner method for renewing certificates using the ACME protocol, and comes with the benefit that